davetron5000/gli/CONTRIBUTING.md

 2. `inside-docker-container> bin/setup # installs all gems`
 3. `inside-docker-container> bin/rake  # runs all tests`

+You can also try using `bin/ci` on your computer (not inside a Docker container), which will run tests across the entire build matrix.

 #### If You Want To Use Your Local Computer

 In theory, GLI can be worked on using RVM, RBEnv, asdf, or whatever other way you want to manage Ruby.
 You can create a